-- 2.1 This report summarises the capital monitoring information at the end of the first quarter of 2021/22.
+- 2.1 This report summarises the capital monitoring information at the end of the second quarter of 2021/22.
 It details actual capital expenditure and receipts against capital budgets and financing.
 The report also provides the forecast outturn position and variances at year-end. - 2.2 The core capital programme does not include investments made through the property acquisition funds; this activity is summarised within section 5.
-Expenditure and progress on the CIL Neighbourhood Scheme (15%) will be reported to members in November as part of the Quarter 2 monitoring report.